tiprankstipranks

 Regulation - Risk 2

-Some of our customers operate in highly regulated industries and changes in laws or regulations, including laws with respect to international trade, may adversely affect our ability to lease, charter or sell our assets.
+Our customers and lessees operate in highly regulated industries and changes in laws or regulations, including laws with respect to international trade, may adversely affect our ability to lease or sell our assets.

-Some of our customers operate in highly regulated industries such as aviation and offshore energy.
-A number of our contractual arrangements-for example, our leasing aircraft engines or offshore energy equipment to third-party operators-require the operator (our customer) to obtain specific governmental or regulatory licenses, consents or approvals.
+Our customers and lessees operate in highly regulated industries such as aviation.
+A number of our contractual arrangements - for example, our leasing aircraft engines to third-party operators-require the operator (our lessee) to obtain specific governmental or regulatory licenses, consents or approvals.
 These include consents for certain payments under such arrangements and for the export, import or re-export of the related assets.
-Failure by our customers or, in certain circumstances, by us, to obtain certain licenses and approvals could negatively affect our ability to conduct our business.
+Failure by our lessee or, in certain circumstances, by us, to obtain certain licenses and approvals could negatively affect our ability to conduct our business.
 In addition, the shipment of goods, services and technology across international borders subjects the operation of our assets to international trade laws and regulations.
 Moreover, many countries, including the United States, control the export and re-export of certain goods, services and technology and impose related export recordkeeping and reporting obligations.
 Governments also may impose economic sanctions against certain countries, persons and other entities that may restrict or prohibit transactions involving such countries, persons and entities.
-If any such regulations or sanctions affect the asset operators that are our customers, our business, prospects, financial condition, results of operations and cash flows may be materially adversely affected.
+If any such regulations or sanctions affect the asset operators that are our customers, lessees, our business, prospects, financial condition, results of operations and cash flows may be materially adversely affected.

 Regulation - Risk 3

-The airline industry is heavily regulated, and if we fail to comply with applicable requirements, our results of operations could suffer.
+The aviation industry is heavily regulated, and if we fail to comply with applicable requirements, our results of operations could suffer.

-The Federal Aviation Administration ("FAA") and equivalent regulatory agencies have increasingly focused on the need to assure that airline industry products are designed with sufficient cybersecurity controls to protect against unauthorized access or other unwanted compromise.
-A failure to meet these evolving expectations could negatively impact sales into the industry and expose us to legal or contractual liability.
-Governmental agencies throughout the world, including the FAA, prescribe standards and qualification requirements for aircraft components, including virtually all commercial airline and general aviation products.
+Governmental agencies throughout the world, including the Federal Aviation Administration ("FAA") and Transport Canada, prescribe standards and qualification requirements for aircraft components, including virtually all commercial airline and general aviation products.
 Specific regulations vary from country to country, although compliance with FAA requirements generally satisfies regulatory requirements in other countries.
 If any material authorization or approval qualifying us to supply our products is revoked or suspended, then sale of the product would be prohibited by law, which would have an adverse effect on our business, financial condition and results of operations.
+The FAA and equivalent regulatory agencies in other jurisdictions in which we operate have increasingly focused on the need to assure that airline industry products are designed with sufficient cybersecurity controls to protect against unauthorized access or other unwanted compromise.
+A failure to meet these evolving expectations could negatively impact sales into the industry and expose us to legal or contractual liability.
 From time to time, the FAA or equivalent regulatory agencies in other countries propose new regulations or changes to existing regulations, which often are more stringent than existing regulations.
 If such proposals are adopted and enacted, we may incur significant additional costs to achieve compliance, which could have a material adverse effect on our business, financial condition and results of operations.
-Recent trends by China's aviation authority to relax restrictions on airspace may be reversed, and anticipated new regulations loosening airspace restrictions may not materialize, which could impact sales prospects in China for our commercial aerospace businesses.

 Litigation & Legal Liabilities1 | 1.9%